July Dental Marketing Campaign: Protect Smiles with Mouth Guards

 Tip: When posting content about sports safety and mouth guards, keep it informative and positive.
 Some families may not have considered a mouth guard or might not see the value, and the goal is to help them reduce the chances of more costly mouth injuries in the future.

-3. Email Promotion: Target Parents of Pediatric Patients
+3. How to Use Emails to Target Parents of Pediatric Patients

 Pair your newsletter with promotional emails so that your patients are getting a mix of content that educates and drives appointments.
 You can focus on safety, convenience, and/or the added benefits of custom mouth guards and address common barriers to buying them.
 While you don’t have to go in depth with your copy, adding 1-2 additional sentences to address some of these topics makes the email more informative.
 And that can nudge them to make an appointment.